ibm-functions/package-cloud-object-storage/README.md

 # package-cloud-object-storage
 [![Build Status](https://travis-ci.org/ibm-functions/package-cloud-object-storage.svg?branch=master)](https://travis-ci.org/ibm-functions/package-cloud-object-storage)

-# Work in progress !!

-Do not use for production.

 ### Overview
 This repository allows you to deploy a Cloud Object Storage Package for IBM Functions.
 The package contains a set of simple functions to get your started composing IBM Functions Applications.